 Start the example.
-To
+To begin using

-simply type the function name:
+robustdemowith the built-in data, simply type the function name:

 The resulting figure shows a scatter plot with two fitted lines.
 The red line is the fit using ordinary least-squares regression.
 The green line is the fit using robust regression.
 At the bottom of the figure are the equations for the fitted lines, together with the estimated root mean squared errors for each fit.